 - Open your mind to other cultures and traditions – it will transform your experience, you will earn respect and be more readily welcomed by local people.
 Be tolerant and respect diversity – observe social and cultural traditions and practices.

 - Respect the faith of the monastic community and of the locals and avoid engaging yourself within the archeological site, inside the monasteries or outside in spiritual or worship practices that don’t belong to the Christian Orthodox tradition.

-- Free camping, camp fires, singing, shouting, alcohol drinking, organ playing, barbequing inside the archeological site of Meteora are strictly prohibited by law.
-Security of the archaeological site or the police will be notified if not complied.
+- Free camping, campfires, singing, shouting, alcohol drinking, organ playing, barbequing inside the archeological site of Meteora are strictly prohibited by law.
+Security of the archaeological site or the police will be notified immediately if not complied to the above.

 - Keep everything clean and don’t litter the site!

 - While visiting the monasteries men preferably should wear long pants or pants no shorter than the knee.
 Women should wear skirts and dressed modestly, shoulders must be covered.
 Skirts for ladies are provided on the entrances of the monasteries.